NativeScript/docs-v7/getting-started.md

 ```
 <div class="exercise-end"></div>

-> **Note**: Notice that this page is going to use a `<GridLayout>` to layout the UI components on the screen.
+> **NOTE**: Notice that this page is going to use a `<GridLayout>` to layout the UI components on the screen.
 As you add more UI components, you'll start dividing the screen into rows and columns, but for now you're just going to let the `<ListView>` take up the full screen (which is the default behavior of a `<GridLayout>` with no attributes).

 As discussed earlier, even though you're using `<ListView>` in XML, the ListView module is still a NativeScript module.
 You can find its implementation in the `tns_modules/ui/list-view` folder.
-If you wanted to, you could construct a ListView in pure JavaScript code in the code-behind file as shown in [this example](http://docs.nativescript.org/ApiReference/ui/list-view/HOW-TO.html).
-However for most situations, using the NativeScript UI modules in XML is easier, so we'll be sticking with XML usage throughout this tutorial.
+If you want to, you could construct a ListView in pure JavaScript code in the code-behind file as shown in [this example](http://docs.nativescript.org/ApiReference/ui/list-view/HOW-TO.html).
+For most situations using the NativeScript UI modules in XML is easier, so we'll be sticking with XML usage throughout this tutorial.

 The last thing to note here is the use of `<ListView.itemTemplate>`.
 This tag gives you the ability to control how each of the ListView's items displays within the list.
 For now you're using a simple `<Label>` UI component to display the `{% raw %}{{ name }}{% endraw %}` of each grocery.

-If you were to run this code as it stands, you wouldn't see any items in the grocery list.
-You need to build out a way to manage data within the ListView module, and to do that you're going to need a new NativeScript module: the ObservableArray.
+If you run this code as is, you won't see any items in the grocery list.
+First you need to build out a way to manage data within the ListView module, and to do that you're going to need a new NativeScript module: the ObservableArray.

 ### Working with arrays

-In previous section of this guide you saw how to create observables and how to use them to connect XML views with code behind files and view models.
+In the previous section of this guide you saw how to create observables and how to use them to connect XML views with code-behind files and view models.
 You're going to do the same thing in this section with one additional twist, and it involves making this `items` attribute work:

 ``` XML
 <ListView items="{% raw %}{{ groceryList }}{% endraw %}">
 ```

 The ListView module's `items` attribute takes an array, and to create that array on the view model, NativeScript provides a special ObservableArray module.
-To see how it works, let's start building the list page's code behind file.
+To see how it works, let's start building the list page's code-behind file.

 <h4 class="exercise-start">
     <b>Exercise</b>: Populate the list view